vterron/lemon/Doc/commands/import.rst

 would be matched are ``WASP-44b``, ``WASP-1 B`` (patterns are case-insensitive), ``HD 100655 b`` and ``Gliese 876 d``, while others such as ``HAT-P-30-WASP-51 b``, ``HD 10180 g`` or ``Gliese 876 e`` would not be so.
-Due to the presence of ``--follow``, LEMON will walk down into symbolic links that point to directories.
+Due to the presence of :option:`--follow`, LEMON will walk down into symbolic links that point to directories.

 ::